oconn/redux-track-request/README.md

 }
 ```

-This is one vaild approach for handling async data but it comes with its tradeoffs.
-There is a decent amount of boilerplate that needs to go into your actions and reducers to handle all of the async logic, `INVALIDATE_SOMETHING`, `REQUEST_SOMETHING`, `RECEIVE_SOMETHING`.
+This is one vaild approach for handling async data, but it comes with tradeoffs.

+1. Boilerplate: There is a decent amount of boilerplate that needs to go into your actions and reducers to handle all of the async logic, `INVALIDATE_SOMETHING`, `REQUEST_SOMETHING`, `RECEIVE_SOMETHING`.
+1. Mixed-in metadata: With this approach each reducer is responsible for updating & tracking it's own async data.

 `redux-request-tracker` takes a different approach.
 All async actions pass through middleware which is responsible for setting up all the request, response, and failure logic.
-Then using higher order view components and data accessors, you tap into request state managed by the middleware for you.
-There are some nice side effects that come organizing your code like this.
+Then using higher order view components and data accessors, you're able to tap into request state managed by the middleware.
+There are some nice side effects that come along with organizing your code like this.

 1. All async logic is separated for *raw data*
    Okay so what does that really mean?
-Well now your `posts` collection only contains posts and is only concerned with posts.
-When your UI needs to respond to async events (`isLoading`), you just query your request store using the provided data accessors & or use the provided HO component(s).
+Let's say you have a `posts` collection.
+This collection no longer needs to care about whether or not it's loading so it can just focus on the state of posts.
+When your UI needs to respond to async events, like `isLoading`, you query your request store using the provided data accessors & or use the provided HO component(s).
 1. All async data is collocated
    What does that buy you?
-Glad you asked :) so now you can perform queries on you async state easily to determine things like "how often do I make this request?", "what routes call which endpoints", "how often does this request get called?", and so on.
+Glad you asked :) so now you can easily perform queries on **all** you async state to determine;
+   - "how often do I make this request?",
+   - "what routes call which endpoints",
+   - "how often does this request get called?",
+   - and so on.
 1. Request state history
-   I just alluded to this a bit, but the way `redux-request-tracker` stores its data, it accumulates requests and has working memory of all requests that have been made for the life of the session.
+   I just alluded to this a bit in the previous point, but the way `redux-request-tracker` stores its data, it accumulates requests in working memory for all async events that have been triggered for the life of the session.
+This makes it easy to answer some of the questions above.

 ## Getting Started